 There are hundreds of different brass tumblers on the market, but each of them has a unique feature that separates it from other models.
 But don’t worry, since there is a perfect tumbler you.

-The amount of shells that tumblers is an important aspect.
+The number of shells that tumblers hold is an important aspect.
 The more cases a brass tumbler can hold, the faster the cleaning process will be.
 Most models are designed to hold up to 500 cases at the same time, but there are models that can hold up to 1,000 cases.

 As you can imagine, the more cases it can hold, the less economical the tumbler will be.
 If you are working with a progressive press, you will probably need a tumbler that can hold many cases at a time.
 Because of this, the decision of which model to buy really comes down to how many cases you need to clean at a time.